daleao/sdv/Combat/README.md

 `damage *= 10 / (10 + defense)`

-This results in a geometric progression, which causes every additional point of defense to mitigate exactly 10% more damage, guaranteeing that defense is always equally useful throughout every point in the game.
+This results in a hyperbolic curve with diminishing returns, which causes every additional point of defense to mitigate exactly 10% damage.
+This keeps defense useful throughout the game.

-Moreover, the defense stat will also increase reflected damage, which includes the sword's parry special move as well as the Ring of Thorns.
+Moreover, the defense stat will also increase reflected damage, which includes the sword's parry special move as well as the [Ring of Thorns](https://stardewvalleywiki.com/Thorns_Ring).

 Defensive builds focusing on Topaz rings and weapon forges should now actually be viable, even offensively.